How to Start Watercolor Painting for Beginners in 2025

 If you dream of crafting beautiful and whimsical watercolor works, but have no idea where to start, it’s time to change that!
-In this guide, we break down the complex artform of watercolor painting for beginners.
-We’ll share how to paint successfully with watercolors, leave you with a bunch of recommendations for the best watercolor supplies for beginners and offer easy watercolor painting ideas for beginners.
+In this guide, we break down watercolor painting for beginners.
+We’ll share how to paint successfully with watercolors, leave you with a bunch of recommendations for the best watercolor supplies for beginners and set you up with easy watercolor painting ideas for beginners.

 Jump to Section